 Note: These are only the genes that they know of, there is lots of variation within these genes, especially the curl gene and there are probably other gene modifiers that account for the variation and other coat types that are seen.

 How does this relate to Goldendoodle Breeders?

 If we are wanting to keep the traditional Goldendoodle coat we need to keep these genes in mind and once breeding past the F1b generation, we need to test for the Furnishings (often referred to Improper Coat or IC) and for the Curl gene.
 We do not need to test for the long hair gene as it is a recessive gene in which both Golden Retrievers and Poodles carry two copies, so their offspring will automatically carry two copies as well.
-What we want to make sure is that one parent in every breeding pair carries two copies of the furnishings gene and one parent carries two copies of the curl gene.
+What we want to make sure is that one parent in every breeding pair carries two copies of the furnishings gene.
+Then it depends on the breeders preferences what they want on the curl locus.
 We will show examples of breeding pairs and what the outcome will be:

 A Golden Retriever is ffccll